groue/CombineExpectations/README.md

 </details>

+:arrow_right: Related expectations: [elements], [first].

 ### recording

 `recorder.recording` is a publisher expectation which waits for the recorded publisher to complete.

-When waiting for this expectation, a `RecordingError.notCompleted` is thrown if the publisher does not complete on time.
+:x: When waiting for this expectation, a `RecordingError.notCompleted` is thrown if the publisher does not complete on time.

-Otherwise, a [`Record.Recording`](https://developer.apple.com/documentation/combine/ecording) is returned.
+:white_check_mark: Otherwise, a [`Record.Recording`](https://developer.apple.com/documentation/combine/ecording) is returned.

 For example: